GAYE ANTHONY

 TRISH NORMAN

-G&T, better known as Gaye & Trish or alternatively Gaye Anthony and Trish Norman met at Toddlers Group at Cluny School, Sauchen, Aberdeenshire.
+G&T, better known as Gaye & Trish met at Toddlers Group at Cluny School, Sauchen, Aberdeenshire.
 (Their children were the toddlers, of course!)
-They discovered through chatting that they both sang.
-G&T at International Festival of the Sea 2001 One thing led to another and soon they were making music together.
-They sang in Castles for the National Trust for Scotland for several years, developing their repertoire and harmonies.
-They continue to help and organise and take part in Concerts during the Doric Festival, which celebrates the speech and song of the Grampian area.
-In 1999 they sang at a local Boat Festival in Portsoy, Aberdeenshire, where they were singing songs of the sea and the fishing and made the acquaintance of Nanne Kalma and Ankie Van der Meer of 'Liereliet', who were also taking part in the Festival that year.
-This led to Nanne and Ankie recommending them to other Festivals, leading to bookings in Poland, Brittany and especially to Workum.
-It was there that Shanty Jack heard them, leading to appearances in Hull, Portsmouth and so on...........
-They have released two albums.
-'First Verse', mainly Scottish songs, was released in 1999 and 'Fish and Ships', self-explanatory, in 2001.
+They discovered through chatting that they both sang and especially enjoyed singing in harmony.
+G&T at International Festival of the Sea 2001 They sang in Castles for the National Trust for Scotland for several years, developing their repertoire and harmonies.
+They were involved for some time with the Doric Festival, which celebrates the speech and song of the Grampian area.
+At their first maritime event in Portsoy, Aberdeenshire in 1999, they were singing songs of the sea and the fishing and made the acquaintance of Nanne Kalma and Ankie Van der Meer of 'Liereliet'.
+This led to them being recommended to other Festivals, leading to bookings in Poland, Brittany and especially to the Netherlands.
+It was in Workum in 2000, that Shanty Jack heard them, leading to appearances in Hull, Portsmouth and so on...........
+They have released three albums.
+'First Verse', mainly Scottish songs, was released in 1999 followed by 'Fish and Ships (Lines Upon the Water)' and 'Fish and Ships Too (I Stand on the Quay)'.
+The next album is still a work in progress!

 WHO ARE WE?

-Gaye Anthony from a Forces family, born in Kent, has been in Aberdeenshire since 1970.
+Gaye Anthony has been living in Aberdeenshire since 1970.
 Singing in Folk Clubs from her late teens, Gaye carried on with her Folk Roots when attending college in Liverpool, where she formed a trio.
 After meeting her husband in London, they moved North to Aberdeen.
 In 1986, having won a local talent competition, she released an album of her own compositions called "Reflections."
-Having got together with Trish, she discovered a whole range of new musical possibilities.
+Getting together with Trish, opened up a whole range of musical possibilities.

-As well as regular appearances at U.K. folk clubs, G&T are booked at the following festivals in 2007:
+As well as regular appearances at U.K. folk clubs, G&T have appeared at the following festivals in 2010:

 DISCOGRAPHY